 Outside, my husband creates a “spooktacular” Halloween, complete with a graveyard, strobe lights and scary sounds.
 We’ve gotten really good at balancing both worlds… he can frighten the neighborhood kids while I celebrate the harvest season.

-It's a daunting trek to my door on Halloween night.
+t It’s a daunting trek to my door on Halloween night.
 By the time friends and trick or treaters arrive, I feel like I owe them a welcoming space.
 I love warm colors and the look of lanterns in the fall, so I set colorful lanterns all around, fill lots of urns with colorful mums and use pre-lit pumpkins.
 And, I always have a batch of my Harvest Trail Mix ready-to-go as part of the decor.
-Here's the recipe:
+Here’s the recipe:

 Harvest trail mix recipe

 - 1 cup M&M’s (add a little more if you’re a chocoholic)